 Hva betyr nydyrking for vannmiljøet?
 NIBIO-POP 41(6) 2020 (on cultivation of new land and its impacts on the water environment)

-Our opinion briefs are short and more personal notices discussing important aspects of bioeconomy and the terms we are using to understand its impacts on water resources and us as a society.
+Short and more personal notices discussing important aspects of bioeconomy and the terms we are using to understand its impacts on water resources and us as a society.